 4. LESSON 15 - WINCH LAUNCHING IN CROSSWIND

-Apply the proper drift correction into the wind
+- Apply the drift correction once in the full climb

 CHECK THE WIND SPEED AND DIRECTION

+You should review the weather situation before getting into the glider.
 Before every winch launch, you should check the windsock to determine whether you will be launching with crosswind.
-During most take-offs, you will experience at least some crosswind, which makes every winch launch unique.
-If other gliders are departing before you, keep an eye on the amount of wind correction that they are applying to determine how much you will probably need to correct yourself.
+During most launches, you will experience at least some element of crosswind, which makes every winch launch unique.
+If other gliders are launching before you, keep an eye on the amount of drift correction that they are applying to determine how much you will probably need to correct yourself.
 Without correcting for crosswind, you risk being drifted off course.
-Not only does this prevent you from following the ground track in the direction of the winch, it will also risk the cable being dropped outside the fence of the airfield.
+Not only does this prevent you from following the ground track in the direction of the winch, it will also risk the cable being dropped outside the airfield or onto obstacles.

 LAYING OFF FOR DRIFT